Cyber Crime can have a devastating effect on your personal or business life.

 - Little Book of Cyber Scams

-The PSNI Cyber Crime Centre (CCC) is part of C2 Serious Crime Branch, Specialist Investigation Unit led by Detective Superintendent.
-Richard Campbell.
+The PSNI Cyber Crime Centre (CCC) is part of C2 Serious Crime Branch, Specialist Investigation Unit.
 The unit is currently located at Lislea Drive and is staffed by Detectives with specialist technical and forensic capability and Detectives who are experienced and knowledgeable concerning the investigation of cyber crime.